 |Pirate Boat Trip from Bodrum

-Daily Pirate boat trip from Bodrum is a must do experience to see the coast from a different perspective.
-Spend an incredible 6-hour day on the Aegean Sea swimming in the crystal-clear waters, sunbathing on the boat, visiting spectacular bays and nice beaches.
+A daily Pirate boat trip from Bodrum is a must do experience to see the coast from a different perspective.
+Spend an incredible 6-hour day on the Aegean Sea swimming in the crystal-clear waters, sunbathing on the boat and visiting spectacular bays and nice beaches.

 Average Cost: $41